-It may seem counter intuitive to open your windows on a hot day, but you actually want to let the air circulate throughout your home to avoid increasing humidity levels.
+It may seem counterintuitive to open your windows on a hot day, but you actually want to let the air circulate through your home to avoid increasing humidity levels.
 Stagnant air can also make humidity feel worse as there is no release of air.
 You may also consider investing in a ceiling or portable fan.
 Increasing airflow is good but leaving windows open for too long, can potentially increase indoor moisture.
 Use caution on this step!

-- Brush Up on Your Gardening Skills
+2. Brush Up on Your Gardening Skills

 Studies show that a home with several house plants contains lower humidity levels than other homes.
-This is because the plants extract many of their nutrients from the moisture in the air.
+This is because plants extract many of their nutrients from the moisture in the air.
 Consider such plants as Boston Ferns or small cacti plants.

-- Flooring Options
+3. Flooring Options

 Carpeting holds onto moisture, increasing the temperature and humidity in your home.
 Try using stone tile flooring in high-humidity areas such as the kitchen and bathrooms.
-Ceramic tile is also extremely water-proof and moisture resistant.
+Ceramic tile is also extremely waterproof and moisture-resistant.

-- Don’t Dry Your Laundry
+4. Don’t Dry Your Laundry

-- Invest in a Dehumidifier
+5. Invest in a Dehumidifier

 Whether you live in New York, Florida, or any other humid state, a mini dehumidifier is a must-have.
 Choose from a variety of units, including dampness protection models, odor eliminators, high capacity, and even home value pack dehumidifiers.